nus-cs2103-AY1617S2/addressbook-level4/src/main/resources/view/UserGuide.md

 ---
 ### Undoing actions: `undo`
 OOPS!
-Did you make a mistake in your input?
-Keep calm and type `undo`.
+Did you accidently deleted a high priority task?
+Keep calm and type `undo`, and that extremely important task will magically reappear on your OneTwoDo!

     >>  undo